 Brokkr groaned with relief.
 The gadfly had flown away, but his hands throbbed with painful welts, sweat beading his forehead.

 Eitri pulled his creation from the fire.
 He worked at it with his hammer, each stroke turning the shape from the forge into something spectacular.

 Bringing Gullinbursti to life

-But Eitri said, “The boar Gullinbursti may not be judged as great a wonder as the spear Gungnir or the boat Skidbladnir.
-We must still make something more wonderful.
-Work the bellows as before, brother, and do not let the fire die down or blaze up for a single instant.”
+But Eitri frowned.
+“The boar Gullinbursti is magnificent, but will it match the splendor of the spear Gugnir or the boat Skidbladnir?
+We must make something even more wonderful.
+Work the bellows again, brother, and don’t let the fire die down or blaze up for even an instant!”

 Draupnir the magical arm ring

 Eitri said more magic words over the smelted gold, removed it from the flames, and worked it over the anvil.
 He eventually held up a magnificent circlet that shone brightly as the sun.

 “An armring,” he said, “for a god’s right arm.
 And every ninth night, eight identical rings will drop from the armring, providing infinite wealth.
 I call it Draupnir, the Dripper.”

 “I will give it to Odin, and he will surely declare Draupnir the most spectacular and valuable thing to ever grace Asgard!”
 Brokkr said.

 “Let’s not be hasty,” Eitri said.
 “Our work thus far is undoubtedly good.
 But we can still do better!
 We must ensure that the Asgardians rule in your favor.
 I will not rest until Loki’s head is delivered to you.”